scrapy/scrapy/docs/topics/settings.rst

-This randomization decreases the chance of the crawler being detected (and subsequently blocked) by sites which analyze requests looking for statistically significant similarities in the time between their times.
+This randomization decreases the chance of the crawler being detected (and subsequently blocked) by sites which analyze requests looking for statistically significant similarities in the time between their requests.

 The randomization policy is the same used by `wget`_ ``--random-wait`` option.